mitranim/prax/impl.md

 The names of these functions are abbreviated because they're used _**A LOT**_.

+## Void Elems

+Browsers technically allow appending children to a void element such as `link` or `img`.
+In the DOM, the children are present, but when serializing, they're ignored.
+We specifically forbid void element children, in order to minimize gotchas and ensure symmetry between `str.mjs` and `dom.mjs`.

 ## `reset`

 `reset` buffers child nodes in a `DocumentFragment` _before_ removing old nodes, to avoid the following situation, which _can happen in Preact_: